petersilva/drobo-utils/DEVELOPERS.rst

 To build the package from source, there are a number of other packages needed::

- boule% sudo aptitude install debhelper python2.5-dev boule% sudo aptitude install python-docutils boule%
+ boule% sudo aptitude install debhelper dh-python boule% sudo aptitude install python3-docutils python3-setuptools boule%

 The second line only required to build documentation.
 On the other hand,